shivathapaa/Nepali-Date-Picker/README.md

 ```
 Additional Modification and Distribution Terms

-To ensure that improvements to the core library benefit the community,
+To ensure that improvements to the core library remain open and benefit
-I would like to emphasize the following:
+the community, I would like to emphasize the following:

-1. Library Modifications:
 Any modifications made to the files of this Library (the "Covered Software") are
 subject to the terms of this License.
 If you modify the Library, you must make the
 source code of your modifications available to all recipients of the modified Library
 under the terms of this License.

-2. Larger Works:
-Larger works that incorporate this Library may be licensed under different terms,
-provided that modifications to the Library files themselves remain subject to this
-License and are made available to all recipients of the modified Library.
 ```
 For more details, see the [LICENSE](https://github.com/shivathapaa/Nepali-Date-Picker/blob/main/LICENSE) file.